-We were in Costiera lately, and you can’t come back from that wonderful land without mozzarella, scamorza, caciocavallo and ricotta.
-That’s why, these days, I made this ricotta dessert and lots of other cheesy recipes:
+We’ve been in Costiera lately, and you can’t come back from that glorious land without mozzarella, scamorza, caciocavallo, and ricotta.
+That’s why, these days, I’ve made this ricotta mousse and lots of other cheesy recipes:

-- burrata cream bruschetta (that’s a glorious one!)
+- burrata cream bruschetta (that’s a superb one!)

-Isabella, my greengrocer foodie friend told me everything I needed to know (grazie!).
+Isabella, my greengrocer foodie friend, told me everything I needed to know about ricotta mousse (grazie!).

-When nonnas were in charge of preparing a nourishing, sweet and delicious snack for their grandchildren, but didn’t have time to bake a cake, they simply whipped ricotta with a little sugar, and served it as a mousse.
+When nonnas were in charge of preparing a nourishing, sweet, and delicious snack for their grandchildren but didn’t have time to bake a cake, they simply whipped ricotta with a bit of sugar and served it as a mousse.

-With time, and to add a little variety to the kids’ afternoons, they added a few drops of coffee or jam.
-Lately, being such a delight and practically in any Italian pantry, Nutella was added as the third option to this super easy recipe.
+With time, and to add a little variety to the kids’ afternoons, they began adding a few drops of coffee or jam.
+Later, being such a delight and practically in any Italian pantry, Nutella was added as the third option to this super easy recipe.

-You and I can make it for the little ones in our lives, or serve it to our dinner guests as a gourmet ricotta dessert!
+You and I can make ricotta mousse for the little ones in our lives or serve it to our dinner guests as a gourmet ricotta dessert!

-The traditional ricotta mousse recipe, a ricotta dessert made 3 easy ways.
+The traditional ricotta mousse recipe: a ricotta dessert made in three easy ways.

 - 1 cup ricotta

 - 1 teaspoon confectionary sugar + more if needed